 Save, Save, Save And Then Save More

-Make sure you are paying yourself first!
-Before you pay bills or go shopping, set aside some money for savings.
-By doing this you won’t be tempted to use it to buy something you don’t need.
-If you can set up to have some money from your paycheck direct deposited to your savings account, that’s even better.
+By doing this you won’t be tempted to use it to buy something you didn’t need.
+If you can set up to have your money from your paycheck direct deposited to your savings account, that’s even better.

 If you are lucky enough to have a job that pays a yearly bonus or even gives out spot bonuses, save that money.
-Do not go spend that money because you think you need to splurge.
+Do not have a plan to spend it before you even get it.

-Our Favorite Ways To Save And Make Extra Cash
+Our Favorite Ways To Save & Make Extra Cash

 - Cut out cable, for good.
 This is one of the easiest ways to save money each month.
-There are many other great options that still allow you to watch your shows.
+If you need tv there are many other great options that still allow you to watch your favorite shows.
 Our favorite is Hulu.
 We pay $8 dollars a month to watch our favorite T.V. shows.
-Click Here to start your 30 day free trial.
+Use our link to start your

 - Start living below your means.
 Every financially independent person will tell you this is the key to staying out of debt and saving money.

-- Always shop with a website like Ebates when you’re shopping online.
-They give you cash back when you shop your favorite stores such as Target, Kohls, Amazon, Walmart, Nike and many more.
+- Always shop with a website like Rakuten when you’re shopping online.
+They give you cashback when you shop your favorite stores such as Target, Kohls, Amazon, Walmart, Nike and many more.
 When you sign up with our link you get a free $10 gift card with your first purchase of $25 or more!
-So sign up today to start making money when you shop online.

-- Join Swagbucks.
+- Join Swagbucks!
 Swagbucks is awesome and if you haven’t tried it out you have to!
 It’s free to sign up.
 You can take surveys, watch videos and shop online to earn Swagbucks.
 Cash in your Swagbucks for gift cards to some of your favorite stores.
-Who doesn’t love gift cards!!
 So next time you are watching TV, jump on Swagbucks and earn yourself some gift cards.